 Also consider that there are many moving parts to “college prep” including self assessment, major selection, ACT/SAT, career exploration, essay prep, application assistance, financial help, etc. It’s almost inconceivable to think that any one counseling department in ANY US high school would have the capacity and depth to do ALL of these very well.

 Having said all of that, we can tell you that we see a fair number of families from private high schools that attend our programs and engage with us for services.
 In the same way, we also see families from public high schools who do the same.
-The thing that all families who attend (especially) the Tips for the College-Bound program are seeking is insight into a process they don’t fully understand.
+All families who attend our programming seek an insight into a process they don’t fully understand.
 They need a boost of information from a trusted resource and getting it early is huge.